vkaxcore/VKAX/doc/vkax-remote-procedure-calls.md

 * Strips the outer double-quotes around `result`s of type string
 * Returns only the `error` field if there's an error

-Continuing with the example above, the output from the `vkax-cli` command would be simply:
+Continuing with the example above, the output from the `springbok-cli` command would be simply:

 ```text
 00000bafbc94add76cb75e2ec92894837288a481e5c005f6563d91623bf8bc2c